 A dental deep tooth cleaning is referred to as a gum therapy treatment that cleans between the teeth down to the roots and the gums.
 In this treatment, the dentist cleans the gum line, tooth area, and teeth' sides.
 This process is also known as root planning and scaling as the dentist continues to remove the tartar buildup below the gum line to the tooth's root.

-The patient may require a visit to the clinic several times to complete the treatment as it is an extensive cleaning treatment than the standard treatments.
+The patient may require a visit to the clinic several times to complete the treatment as it is an extensive cleaning treatment rather than the standard treatments.
 The deep teeth cleaning treatment is designed to treat gum diseases and stops them from becoming worse.

-Are you still confused about regular and deep teeth cleaning?
-Let us get familiar with more clarity on the differences between the standard and deep teeth cleaning process.
+deep teeth cleaning?
+Let's get familiar with more clarity on the differences between the standard and deep teeth cleaning process.

 Difference between standard teeth cleaning and deep teeth cleaning!

 The mouth is full of plaque and bacteria, and so a daily habit of brushing and flossing is recommended twice a day.
-Routine examinations and regular teeth cleanings can help remove the plaque that builds upon the teeth every day.
+Routine examinations and regular teeth cleaning can help remove the plaque that builds upon the teeth every day.

 Coming to the deep cleaning process requires several visits to the clinic.
-In the process, the periodontal or gum scaling is the first part of the process where the dentist removes all the plaque and tartar buildup from below and above the gum line.
+In the process, the periodontal or gum scaling is the first part of the process where the dentist removes all plaque and tartar buildup from below and above the gum line.
 After this, they move to the bottom of the pocket or the spaces between the teeth.

 The second part includes the root planning process where the smoothing and cleaning of teeth' roots are performed that allows the gums to reattach to teeth and reduces the pocket's size.